Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Her pale blue eyes widened at his remark.
 “Don’t you?”

 He leaned against the deck railing and sipped his beer while Zoe watched him.

 “We do it together.
 She’s got good instincts.”

 He explained, “She reads people really well.
-She sees things that others don’t.”
+And she sees things that others don’t.”

 “She’s my favorite aunt.”